-Benefits of Starting Seedlings
+Benefits of Starting Seeds Indoors

 The smaller the seed the harder it will be to get it to grow when direct seeded.
 Now, that doesn’t mean it’s impossible, just harder.
 A bean seed will germinate just fine in the garden but a lettuce seed may or may not germinate in the garden (this is why I just sprinkle lots of lettuce seeds in the general area I want to grow lettuce).

 In zone 9 (where I am) we have 9 months between last frost in February and first frost in November.
 But we can’t really grow anything but okra, basil, moringa and peppers from mid July until mid September.
 So our spring/summer growing season is really only about 5 months.
 This means that if I want to get a good harvest of tomatoes, melons, beans or squash I need to go ahead and start those early or buy transplants.

 This happened one year when we had serious issues with vine borers.
 We were able to get rid of the borers but they destroyed our first planting of squash and zucchini.
 Since we sowed some seeds with the transplants, those seeds had already germinated and we were able to still have a harvest before it got too hot.

 Last year I decided to direct sow most of our seeds.
 We had a lot going on and I just couldn’t get it together to start seeds when I needed to.
 Then we had this crazy pill bug invasion, and I know pill bugs aren’t supposed to eat green stuff, only brown stuff, I’m here to tell you they do.
 I’d go out in the morning and my bean seedlings would be eaten through the stems (not cut from cutworms) and the pill bugs would be on the leaves of the other bean plants and the squash plants just munching on them.
 I’m hoping that if I plant transplants this year they will be tough enough that the pill bugs (or cutworms) won’t bother them.

 Starting seeds is cheaper and the variety is greater than buying transplants.
 Let’s face it, when we buy transplants we’re paying someone else to start our seeds for us.
 And that is totally fine.
 But they don’t always want to start the seeds that I want and so I give up a level of control over my garden when I chose to not start my own seeds.